-- The chariots of the deities proceed towards Gundicha temple where Lord Balabhadra and Devi Subhadra proceeds directly to the temple but Lord Jagannath stops over at “Mausi maa” temple to have a special regional desert called as “Podo pitha” from the hands of his aunt and again proceeds further.
+- The chariots of the deities proceed towards the Gundicha temple, where Lord Balabhadra and Devi Subhadra proceed directly to the temple.
+But Lord Jagannath stops over at the “Mausi maa” temple to have a special regional dessert called “Podo Pitha” from the hands of his aunt and again proceeds further.

-- All three deities remain at Gundicha temple for 7-days and is served with specially made sweets and prasadas.
+- All three deities remain at Gundicha temple for 7-days and served with specially made sweets and prasad.

 - For whole night the deities spend their time on chariots itself.

-Suna Besha is an oriya word which signifies the sparkling golden beauty of the deities.
-It is celebrated on “BADA EKADASHI” and marks the ending of Ratha Yatra celebration when the deities are decorated with Gold made arms and feet along with beautiful crowns and other ornaments.
-The decorated idols are kept outside THE MAINTEMPLE for people to get the beautiful view.
-This is a very auspicious occasion and witnessing this blesses one with immense strength, power, happiness and prosperity.
+Suna Besha is an Oriya word which signifies the sparkling golden beauty of the deities.
+It is celebrated on “BADA EKADASHI” and marks the ending of the Ratha Yatra celebration when the deities are decorated with Gold made arms and feet along with beautiful crowns and other ornaments.
+The decorated idols are kept outside THE MAIN TEMPLE for people to get a beautiful view.
+This is a very auspicious occasion and witnessing this blesses one with immense strength, power, happiness, and prosperity.